-- I. Form MO-1040 (long form) must be used if: - Miscellaneous tax credits (taken on Form MO-TC) are claimed; - Form MO-NRI or Form MO-CR is used; - Any Missouri modifications claimed other than a state income tax refund subtraction; - You owe a penalty for underpayment of estimated tax; - You are filing an amended return; - You owe recapture tax on low income housing credit; - You owe tax on a lump sum distribution included on Federal Form 1040, Line 44; - You are a member of a nonresident professional athletic team or a professional entertainer: - Payment is made with Form MO-60; - You are claiming a deduction for dependents age 65 or older; - You are a fiscal year filer.

-II.
-Form MO-PTC\ must be used if:

-You are not filing an individual income tax return (Form MO-1040 or MO-1040P) and you qualify for a property tax credit;
+- I. Form MO-1040 (long form) must be used if: - Miscellaneous tax credits (taken on Form MO-TC) are claimed; - Form MO-NRI or Form MO-CR is used; - Any Missouri modifications claimed other than a state income tax refund subtraction; - You owe a penalty for underpayment of estimated tax; - · You are filing an amended return; - You owe recapture tax on low income housing credit; - You owe tax on a lump sum distribution included on Federal Form 1040, Line 44; - You claim a pension, Social Security, Social Security Disability or military exemption; - · Payment is made with Form MO-60; - You are claiming a deduction for dependents age 65 or older; - You are a fiscal year filer. - II.
+Form MO-PTC must be used if: You are not filing an individual income tax return (Form MO-1040 or MO-1040P) and you qualify for a property tax credit:

-\Form MO-PTC should be filed ONLY if not filing a federal or a state individual income tax return; otherwise, use Form MO-PTS with Form MO-1040 or MO-1040P.
+Form MO-PTC should be filed ONLY if not filing a federal or a state individual income tax return; otherwise, use Form MO-PTS with Form MO-1040 or MO-1040P.

-\If you have a negative income, you cannot use this form.
+If you have a negative income, you cannot use this form.